 “Employee advocacy is an effective way of expanding the organic reach of a company’s messaging.
-It can create new customers – as individuals in employees’ direct network are more likely to be converted by content shared by them personally, as opposed to branded communication.
+It can create new customers – as individuals in employees’ direct network are more likely to be converted by content shared by them personally, as opposed to branded digital communication.
 It also helps to strengthen your position as a preferred employer.”

 Why does employee advocacy matter?

-With so many marketing channels available, you might wonder whether the ROI on employee advocacy is really worth investing in.
+With so many marketing channels available, you might wonder whether the ROI on employee advocacy marketing is really worth investing in.
 The answer from industry professionals is a resounding yes.
 Take a look at the following data points on employee advocacy:

 - On average, the total social media following of a company’s employees in approximately 10 times the following of the company itself.
 (Fast Company)

 - 73% of social media users trust information shared from a personal account over a business account.
 (Social Media Today)